-- (a) Insurance of Deposits.
-Pursuant to Article 63 of the Banking Law: (a) funds in checking accounts that are owned by commercial entities (which accounts are used solely for the payment of checks), (b) funds in savings deposit accounts owned by natural persons and (c) participation funds (except those owned by financial institutions, credit institutions and Turkish governmental institutions) are insured by the SDIF.
-The scope and amount of savings deposits subject to the insurance are determined by the SDIF upon the approval of the Central Bank, the BRSA and the Turkish Treasury.
-The tariff of the insurance premium, the time and method of collection of this premium, and other relevant matters are determined by the SDIF upon the approval of the BRSA.
-Since 30 December 2021, an amount of up to TL 200,000 of a depositor's deposit account benefits from the SDIF insurance guarantee. - (b) Power to require Advances from Banks.
+(a) Insurance of Deposits.
+Pursuant to Article 63 of the Banking Law: (a) funds in checking accounts that are owned by commercial entities (which accounts are used solely for the payment of checks) and (b) funds in savings deposit accounts owned by natural persons are insured by the SDIF.
+Effective as of 28 August 2022, all deposit and participation funds except those owned by official institutions, credit institutions and financial institutions are insured by the SDIF.
+The scope and amount of deposit and participation funds subject to the insurance are determined by the SDIF upon the approval of the Central Bank, the BRSA and the Turkish Treasury.
+The tariff of the insurance premium, the time and method of collection of this premium, minimum target level of deposit insurance reserve (effective as of 28 August 2022) and other relevant matters are determined by the SDIF upon the approval of the BRSA.
+Since 1 January 2023, an amount of up to TL 400,000 of a depositor's deposit account benefits from the SDIF insurance guarantee.

+- (b) Power to require Advances from Banks.
 Provided that BRSA consent is received, the banks may be required by the SDIF to make advances of up to the total insurance premiums paid by them in the previous year to be set-off against their future premium obligations.
 The decision regarding such advances shall also indicate the interest rate applicable thereto. - (c) Contribution of the Central Bank.
 If the SDIF's resources prove insufficient due to extraordinary circumstances, then the Central Bank will, on request, provide the SDIF with an advance.
 The terms, amounts, repayment conditions, interest rates and other conditions of the advance will be determined by the Central Bank upon consultation with the SDIF. - (d) Premiums as an Expense Item.
 Premiums paid by a bank into the SDIF are to be treated as an expense in the calculation of that bank's corporate tax. - (e) Liquidation.
-In the event of the bankruptcy of a bank, the SDIF is a privileged creditor and may liquidate the bank under the provisions of the Execution and Bankruptcy Law No. 2004, exercising the duties and powers of the bankruptcy office and creditors' meeting and the bankruptcy administration.
-Similar rights apply in the case of the liquidation of a bank. - (f) Claims.
+In the event of the bankruptcy or (effective as of 28 August 2022) liquidity of a bank, the SDIF is a privileged creditor and may liquidate the bank under the provisions of the Execution and Bankruptcy Law No. 2004, exercising the duties and powers of the bankruptcy office and creditors' meeting and the bankruptcy administration. - (f) Claims.
 In the event of the bankruptcy of a bank, holders of savings deposits will have a privileged claim in respect of the part of their deposit that is not covered by the SDIF's insurance.

-The main powers and duties of the SDIF pursuant to the SDIF regulation published in the Official Gazette No. 26119 dated 25 March 2006, as amended, are as follows:
+The main powers and duties of the SDIF pursuant to the SDIF regulation published in the Official Gazette No. 31901 dated 23 July 2022, are as follows: